 How Do Dental Savings Plans Work?

 As Suze Orman notes in her article above, dental savings plans (also known as discount dental plans) are a smart, affordable alternative to traditional dental insurance.
-Plan members save 10%-60% – the amount varies based on the dental procedure – on the typical cost of dental care and treatments at a nationwide network of more than 100,000 dentists.
+Plan members report saving an average of 50%* on their dental care.

 There are some important differences between dental insurance and dental savings plans.
 With a dental savings plan you:

-Dental savings plans are easy to use.
-You pay the discounted rate directly to the dentist.
-No paperwork hassles, no worries about whether your insurance claim will be denied, and no waiting for reimbursements.
+- Pay your discounted rate directly to the dentist.
+No paperwork hassles, no worries about whether your insurance claim will be denied.

-Save on treatment for pre-existing conditions.
-Insurance plans typically do not cover treatment for dental problems – such as missing teeth – that you had before buying coverage.
+- Save on treatment for pre-existing conditions.
+Insurance typically does not cover treatment for dental problems – such as missing teeth – that you had before buying coverage.

-Use your plan as often as you want.
-Dental insurance limits your coverage to $1000-$1500 a year – about the cost of a single root canal and crown!
+- Use your plan as often as you want.
+Dental insurance has an annual spending limit, typically $1000-$1500 a year – about the cost of a single root canal and crown!
 After you reach your annual insurance limit, you pay out of pocket for your dental care.
-Thankfully, dental savings plans have no annual limit to worry about.
+Dental savings plans have no annual spending limit.